-Council Sub-Committees
+Sub-Committees and Project Groups

-Council may form sub-committees to achieve time-limited work, or to seek expertise not available within the current Council.
+Council may form sub-committees or project groups to achieve time-limited work, or to seek expertise not available within the current Council.
 These sub-committees or project groups will:

-- a) Be established by Council at scheduled meetings with the approval of the attending members; - b) Be established for a maximum length of time, appropriate to the need; - c) Outline scope, membership, objectives, and deliverables.
-For example, the sub-committee will not have authority to make financial decisions on behalf of AHS, but may advise on processes for partnering with AHS to gather community input on a specific project; - d) Report back to Council on progress; - e) Provide a written report (if appropriate) to Council upon completion of their specific task or project; and - f) Fulfil such deliverables as requested by Council.
+- a.
+Be established at scheduled Council meetings with approval of attending members; - b.
+Be established for a maximum length of time, appropriate to need; - c.
+Outline scope, membership, objectives, and deliverables.
+E.g. the sub-committee will not have authority to make financial decisions on behalf of AHS but may advise on processes for partnering with AHS to gather community input to a specific project; - d.
+Report back to Council on progress; - e.
+Provide a written report (if appropriate) to the Council upon completion of their specific task or project; and - f.
+Fulfill such deliverables as requested by Council.